-A key feature in reporting is the ability to pull data based on the first or last dates when specific events occurred.
-This comes in handy when, for example, support agents want to uncover the oldest unsolved tickets in their help desk queue.
+Sometimes you want to pull data based on the first or last dates when specific events occurred.
+For example, support agents want to uncover the oldest unsolved tickets in their help desk queue.

-In the past, these types of metrics were created using date facts, numerical data modeled in the logical data model (LDM), and loaded into the project.
-Now that GoodData supports date arithmetic with date attributes, the same logic can be applied in metrics, using less complex metrics and a simpler LDM.
+In GoodData, you can use date arithmetic with date attributes, the same logic can be applied in metrics, using less complex metrics and a simpler logical data model (LDM).

-In this example, we want to understand which type of event occurred first in each town.
-To find this value, we’ll take a few simple steps using date arithmetic to find the first, or MIN, Date (Start Date) that occurred in each Town.
+To find out which type of event occurred first in each town, use date arithmetics to find the first, or MIN, Date (Start Date) that occur in each town.

 Connecting Dates to Events

-This new syntax wasn’t previously necessary when aggregating date facts.
-It’s required to join the date back to the rest of the dataset.
-When reading the LDM diagram, it’s important to understand that facts and attributes can only be sliced and diced by objects directly connected to the left of them.
+In the LDM diagram, facts and attributes can only be sliced and diced by objects directly connected to the left of them.

-In this case, Date (Start Date) has no objects connected to its left, so we must rejoin it to its connection point (Event) with MAQL:
+In this example, Date (Start Date) has no objects connected to its left.

-The BY clause is used to allow the metric to interact easily with the rest of the Event and Town datasets.
+The BY clause allows the metric to interact with the rest of the Event and Town datasets.

 Identifying the First (earliest) Date